Feur-Inc/BetterX-Desktop/README.md

 When installing on Windows, you may encounter security warnings:

-1. **SmartScreen Warning**: Click "More info" > "Run anyway" to proceed
-2. **File Blocking**: Some systems may require right-clicking the installer > Properties > "Unblock" before installation
+**File Blocking**: Some systems may require right-clicking the installer > Properties > "Unblock" before installation

 These warnings appear because the app is not signed with a paid certificate.
 They are normal and the application is safe to use.